Prapthi564/DevOps-DevSecOps-Hackathon/Coach/Solution-Guide/Hackathon-Day-2/Challenge-7.md

    ![Picture1](../media/cl7-ex1-t1-s1.png)

-1. At the bottom right corner, click on **Sign in to GitHub** prompt that appears.
+1. At the bottom right corner, click on the **Sign in to GitHub** prompt that appears.

    ![Picture1](../media/cl7-ex1-t1-s2.png)